awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 1. \(Optional\) Enter a name for your virtual private gateway\.
 Doing so creates a tag with a key of `Name` and the value that you specify\.

-1. For **ASN**, leave the default selection to use the default Amazon ASN\.
+1. For **ASN**, keep the default selection to use the default Amazon ASN\.
 Otherwise, choose **Custom ASN** and enter a value\.
 For a 16\-bit ASN, the value must be in the 64512 to 65534 range\.
 For a 32\-bit ASN, the value must be in the 4200000000 to 4294967294 range\.

 1. Choose **Create Virtual Private Gateway**\.